mgonzalezrivero/reef_learning/config/AWS_instance_configuration.md

 # CONFIGURING AWS EC2 FOR IMAGE ANALYSIS

-Manuel Gonzalez-Rivero 02/05/2017

-Machines are here configured using the [Bitfusion Caffe image](https://aws.amazon.com/marketplace/pp/B01B52CMSO?qid=1533256793574&sr=0-2&ref_=srh_res_product_title) from the AWS Marketplace.
+Machines were configured using the [Bitfusion Caffe image](https://aws.amazon.com/marketplace/pp/B01B52CMSO?qid=1533256793574&sr=0-2&ref_=srh_res_product_title) from the AWS Marketplace.
 While caffe is preinstalled, it was compiled without PYTHON_LAYER active, which means that we cannot train the machine calling the OS from Python to setup the layers.
 So, a bit of extra work needs to be done to confire the machine properly.
 The following steps will take you through the configuration of the AWS instance using the BitFusion image for Caffe.

-Alternatively, you can use the [Docker image for caffe](https://hub.docker.com/r/bvlc/caffe/).
+Alternatively, you can use the [Docker image for caffe](https://hub.docker.com/r/bvlc/caffe/) or newer images in the AWS marketplace.
+However, you will have to test the best option.
+Here we present one way to do it using the Bitfusion Caffe image.

 ## Compile caffe in C++
 ###Install CMake